Skip navigation

 Glucose in Urine Test

 A glucose in urine test measures the amount of glucose in your urine (pee).
 Glucose is a type of sugar.
-It is the main source of energy for the cells in your body.
-Your blood carries glucose to your cells.
+It is your body's main source of energy.
+Glucose comes from the food you eat.
+Your body breaks down most of that food into glucose and releases it into your bloodstream.
+Your blood carries glucose to your cells for energy.

 Other names: urine sugar test; urine glucose test; glucosuria test; glycosuria test